 Patients will find Killing Fields to have flavors of pine, pepper, skunk and spice when smoked, while the vaporized flavor is primarily of skunk and berries.
 The high creeps to full effect over the course of 15 minutes or so, providing a mostly cerebral and heady medicated effect.
 Look for an eighth of Killing Fields to go for around $45 to $50 at any dispensaries that carry it.

-a great Wake and Bake or Wake and Toke ;)
+I agree with the above review this is a great Wake and Bake or Wake and Toke ;)